 SUKLAATILA – literally translated as “chocolate space”, is a Finnish hand-made chocolate brand from countryside.
 For me, their most interesting products are those chocolates that contains Finnish local dried berries or herbs.
 The one I bought to try is dark chocolate with quite a few whole dried blackcurrant.
 Really tasty!

-NowHere Finland – a national exhibition is currently held in Taidehalli, Seinäjoki between 16.1. – 14.2.2010, organised by Pohjanmaan taidetoimikunta.
+NowHere Finland – a national exhibition was held in Taidehalli, Seinäjoki between 16.1. – 14.2.2010, organised by Pohjanmaan taidetoimikunta.

 The exhibition’s purpose is to give designers outside of the capital area opportunities to showcase their designs and network with each other.
 Therefore, the co-operation partners include many provincial’s art committees, whose main responsibilities are to inform designers in their local areas of the event and to promote networking as well as to enhance public’s understanding on design.

-According to the press release, there are about 400 applications from all over Finland, among which 43 works are chosen and exhibited.
+Among 400 applications from all over Finland, 43 works are chosen and exhibited.